cloudant-labs/slate/docs2017/src/tutorials/create_query.md

     Design documents - description
 Describe Views and their elements
 Describe Indexes and their elements
     Each database automatically includes a design document.
 Indexes are created in the design document.
-When you change the design document, the index is overwritten.
 To create an index of type JSON, make a POST request to the database.
 Describe queries and their elements

 ## Creating a database using the Cloudant Dashboard